 NSF INCLUDES is a comprehensive initiative to enhance U.S. leadership in science and engineering discovery and innovation by proactively seeking and effectively developing science, technology, engineering and mathematics (STEM) talent from all sectors and groups in our society.
 By facilitating partnerships, communication and cooperation, NSF aims to build on and scale up what works in broadening participation programs to reach underserved populations nationwide.

-The first solicitation for NSF INCLUDES (NSF 16-544) describes program goals, contacts, requirements and instructions for those interested in submitting a proposal to NSF for design and development launch pilots.
+The current solicitation for NSF INCLUDES (NSF 17-522) describes program goals, contacts, requirements and instructions for those interested in submitting a proposal to NSF for design and development launch pilots.
+Interested in submitting a preliminary proposal for a Design and Development Launch Pilot?
+Participate in one of our webinars with interactive text Q&A Dec.
+16, 2016 at 1 p.m.
+(EST) and Jan.
+12, 2017 at 1 p.m.
+(EST).

 The NSF INCLUDES Frequently Asked Questions answer common inquiries about proposals.